 Why multidisciplinary?

-Content workshops are the heart of the institute.
-These will be led by scholars from Ohio State’s College of Arts and Sciences who have expertise in history, literature, art, music and performance.
-Recognizing the value of practice, the institute also brings in teaching experts to share pedagogical techniques, as well as multicultural curriculum developers to provide instruction on complementing and supplementing State of Ohio standards pertaining to difficult subjects.
+Communities of Practice (CoP) workshops are the heart of the institute.
+These workshops are led by scholars from Ohio State’s College of Arts and Sciences who have expertise in history, literature, art, science, music and performance.
+The institute also brings in teaching experts to share pedagogical techniques, as well as curriculum developers to provide instruction on complementing and supplementing State of Ohio standards pertaining to difficult subjects.

 Institute goals